 Three years before being crowned as Miss Universe, she’s been volunteering in the slums of Tondo, Manila for the children living in impoverished areas, partnering with Young Focus organization.

-It’s a whole package of a compassionate, intelligent and an exceptionally goodhearted human being, and this reflected in Miss Philippines’ winning answer in the question and answer portion of the pageant.
+It’s a whole package of a compassionate, intelligent, and exceptionally goodhearted human being, and this reflected in Miss Philippines’ winning answer in the question and answer portion of the pageant.

 One of the questions asked by Steve Harvey, “What is the most important lesson you’ve learned in your life and how would you apply it to your time as Miss Universe?”, which she replied: